NimaiCharan/spcome-frontend/README.md

 # spcome-frontend
-Fronend using Angular for Spcome ERP
+Frontend using Angular for Spcome ERP